dansmaranda/MATLAB_Data/README.md

 solutions for all the Tutorials as main .m files with the required funcions in each directory.

-The full course content (introductory sessions along with the problem sets) is in §MatlabCourse.pdf
+The full course content (introductory sessions along with the problem sets) is in MatlabCourse.pdf